iobis/pacman-pipeline-training/data_management/data_management_slides.md

 - Make research transparent and reproducible
 - Create opportunities for collaboration
 - Incentive to improve data management and quality
-- Efficient use of resources, avoids repetition
+- More efficient use of resources
 - Greater impact and ROI
-- Support meta-analysis, discover trends
+- Support meta-analyses, trend discovery
 - Identify knowledge gaps
 - Required by funding agencies and journals

 ---

 ![bg 80%](../images/data_management/nature_careers_2.png)